bloomreach/zinc/README.md

 Below is a quick summary of sample commands and what they do.
-For illustration, we'll assume you have a repository in S3 at `s3://my-bucket/zinc/my-repo` and that this holds lots of data of data.
+For illustration, we'll assume you have a repository in S3 at `s3://my-bucket/zinc/my-repo` and that this holds lots of data.
 In these examples we'll assume data is sharded by customer, each within paths like `customer/acme`.

 These are setup commands you'd only run occasionally: